 Jaarbeurs has of course taken security measures to protect your personal data against loss and unauthorised access.

-If you have any questions regarding this privacy statement or a request regarding the processing of your personal data, please send a message to:
+If you wish to exercise your rights or if you have any questions regarding this privacy statement or the processing of your personal data by Jaarbeurs, please send a message to:

 PO Box 8500